alexdelin/shorthand/standard.md

 6. Note format notes are explicitly designed to store information in the simplest way possible.
 Features are based on recording information such that the source can be written, read, and parsed as easily as possible, even if doing so is naïve.
 There will be some cases where content within notes is incorrectly identified as an element like a todo or a question, and this is expected (although very rare).
 However, the format is simple enough that these issues will be obvious and can very easily be fixed. ~~Rendering a note into a display version is a second-class consideration compared to storing information clearly and supporting easy retrieval of elements.
 The need to render files written in other markup languages into display formats creates a number of unnecessary elements and increases the complexity of the format in a way that does more damage than good.~~
 7. The language should be as minimal as possible.
 Markup languages have defined lots of different ways of doing the same few things, with most markup languages supporting multiple options for each based on arbitrary personal preferences of users.
 Shorthand's note format is closer to the C-style idea that a language should provide one way and **only one way** to do everything.
 Some elements have syntaxes that are more restricted than markdown in order to a) make parsing these elemetns as simple as possible; and b) ensure that the elements are always self-contained on a single line

+### Notes vs. Resources
+The primary version of all shorthand data is a single directory on disk.
+The contents of this directory, as you may expect, are just sub-directories and a bunch of files on disk.
+For the files present, there is a special distinction between files with a `.note` extension, and everything else.
+The files with the `.note` extension are termed "Notes", while everything else is a "Resource".
+These two categories will have separate APIs, and the core functionality is only geared to work against notes.

+Resources are still useful for providing things like images, audio, video, or other things you may want to be stored alongside your notes.
+However, storing your notes with a file extension other than `.note` will cause problems or result in you not finding the content you expect when using the Notes APIs.

 ## Syntax Definition